 We all have mental health, just as we all have physical health.
-Mental health may be viewed as a continuum, and is not synonymous with mental ill health – which can strike at any time and affects people from all walks of life.
-In fact, statistics reflect that approximately 1 in 4 people in the UK will experience a mental health problem each year, and, in England, 1 in 6 people report experiencing a common mental health problem (such as anxiety and depression) in any given week.
+The term “mental health” is not synonymous with mental ill health – which can strike at any time and affects people from all walks of life.
+Statistics reflect that approximately 1 in 4 people in the UK will experience a mental health problem each year, and in England, 1 in 6 people report experiencing a common mental health problem (such as anxiety and depression) in any given week.

-I have dedicated the best part of 25 years to senior management roles within retail and hospitality – embodying a definite work-life imbalance.
-Through my journey, I have personally experienced how stress, anxiety and depression are interwoven with our health – both physical and mental.
-This point was irrevocably forced home just over four years ago, when my father – a respected medical practitioner in South Africa – took his own life.
+In a previous life, I dedicated the best part of 25 years to senior management roles within retail and hospitality – embodying a definite work-life imbalance.
+I have personally experienced how stress, anxiety and depression are interwoven with our health – both physical and mental.

-We see the facts and figures, but every statistic is a father, a daughter – a member of someone’s family.
+We can dissect the facts and figures, but I am passionate to stress the fact that every statistic is a father, a daughter – a member of someone’s family.

 Prevention is better than cure.
 And early intervention is the best means of prevention.

-Stigma still exists around mental ill health.
-As a society, we generally don’t know how to take care of our mental health like we do our physical health.
-You may not know how to support a friend, family member, or a colleague experiencing a mental health issue – or where to go for support with your own mental health.
+We generally don’t know how to protect our mental health (like we do our physical health, perhaps), and that is why I formed Resilient Minds UK.
+Would you know how to support a friend, a family member, or a colleague experiencing a mental health issue – or where to go for support with your own mental health?

-Mental Health First Aid (MHFA) is an accredited training course which teaches people how to identify, understand and help someone who may be experiencing a mental health issue.
-MHFA won’t teach you to be a therapist, but it will teach you to listen, to reassure and to respond, even in a crisis – and even potentially stop a crisis from happening.
+Mental Health First Aid (MHFA) is an accredited training course which will teach you how to identify, understand and support someone who may be experiencing a mental health issue.
+MHFA won’t teach you to be a therapist, but it will teach you to listen, to reassure and to respond, even in a crisis – and equip you to potentially prevent a crisis.

 You will gain an understanding of how to support positive wellbeing, and how to tackle the stigma in the world around you.

-If you are interested in attending one of our upcoming MHFA England accredited training courses in – and around – London, contact Colin – an accredited MHFA Instructor, and certified Youth And Adult Mental Health First Aider, trained also in ASIST (Applied Suicide Intervention Skills Training) – for additional information, or click HERE to register your interest.
+If you are interested in attending one of our 2 Day Mental Health First Aider certification courses, please contact Colin – an MHFA Instructor, and Youth and Adult Mental Health First Aider, or register your interest HERE .

-Our next MHFA 2 day accredited certification course is to be held on Wednesday, February 20th, and Thursday February 21st, at Allum Hall and Manor – less than 25 minutes from St. Pancras International, London.
+Thursday, 21st of March, and Friday, 22nd of March, in the tranquil surroundings of Allum Hall and Manor in Elstree/Borehamwood – less than 25 minutes via Thameslink from central London (St. Pancras International).
 There is also ample provision for parking if you would prefer to drive…

 Where’s Your Head At?

-The motion was debated in parliament on January, 17th, 2019, and was welcomed by the majority.
+The motion was debated in UK parliament on the 17th of January, 2019, and was welcomed by the majority.
 It is now surely only a matter of time before it is passed into legislation.

-Furthermore, The Health and Safety Executive has amended their recommendation to read that “Work-related mental health issues must be assessed to measure the levels of risk to staff.
+Furthermore, The Health and Safety Executive , in “Mental health conditions, work and the workplace”, has amended their recommendations to read that “Work-related mental health issues must be assessed to measure the levels of risk to staff.
 Where a risk is identified, steps must be taken to remove it or reduce it as far as reasonably practicable.”

 There is no Health Without Mental Health.